 On the flip side, arborists are highly trained when it comes to working with dangerous equipment, and very knowledgeable when it comes to pruning standards.
 Many usually have liability insurance, protecting themselves and homeowners from any property damage.

-Simply put, if your lawn needs needs a little TLC to get it looking or growing better, call a landscaping company.
-But, if your trees are looking sick or dangerous, it’s time to get in touch with your local tree care company.
+Simply put, if your lawn needs a little TLC to get it looking or growing better, call a landscaping company.
+But, if your trees are looking sick or dangerous, it’s time to get in touch with your local tree care company, and you better call an arborist.